pokerfacett/MY_REQUEST/China Mobile Router WF-1 Command Injection(1).md

 # Description
-China Mobile Router WF-1 provide web interface /api/ZRQos/set_online_client which accepts parameters through post, and the parameter ip field has a command injection vulnerability, An attacker can use the vulnerability to execute remote commands
+China Mobile Router WF-1 provide web interface /api/ZRQos/set_online_client which receive parameters through post method, and the parameter ip field has a command injection vulnerability, An attacker can use the vulnerability to execute remote commands

 # Affect Versions
 V1.0.1